 Swifts

-used to nest in the massive trees found in ancient forests.
+used to nest in woodpecker holes in the massive trees found in ancient forests.

 them to make a nest.
 So why not create a special nest